 Company has an established credit policy under which each new customer is reviewed individually for credit worthiness before standard payment and delivery terms are offered to the customer.
 The credit review includes bank and other reputed company references.
-Credit granted is subject to regular review, to ensure it remains consistent with the customer's creditworthiness in relations to the anticipated volume of business.
+Credit granted is subject to regular review, to ensure it remains consistent with the customer's credit worthiness in relation to the anticipated volume of business.